soundslikealloy/NGSAnalysis/README.md

 **:warning: To open the links in a new tab: right click on the link + "Open link in new tab". :warning:**

 ### :gear: Anaconda Python installation
 This code is built up in Python.
-To execute Python scripts is recommended the installation of **Anaconda**. **Anaconda Python** is a free, open-source platform that allows to write and execute code in the programming language Python ([Python Tutorial](https://docs.python.org/3/tutorial/index.html)).
+To execute this Python scripts is recommended the installation of **Anaconda**. **Anaconda Python** is a free, open-source platform that allows to write and execute code in the programming language Python ([Python Tutorial](https://docs.python.org/3/tutorial/index.html)).
 This platform simplifies package installation, managment and development, and alos comes with a large number of libraries/packages that can be you for your projects.
 To install **Anaconda**, just head to the [Anaconda Documentation website](https://docs.anaconda.com/free/anaconda/install/index.html) and follow the instructions to download teh installer for your operating system.

 ### Anaconda Navigator
 Anaconda Navigator is a desktop graphical user interface that allows you to launch applications and efficiently manage conda packages, environments, and channels without using command-line commands.
 For more info, click [here](https://docs.anaconda.com/free/navigator/).